The relaxed State and Science

 – 51 chronic pain patients, whose condition had not improved with traditional medical care, took part in a 10-week meditation and relaxation program.
 50% of the patients showed a 50% or more reduction in pain, while a further 15% of the patients had a reduction of 33% or more.

 – 9 patients with asthma took part in a residential course in yoga and relaxation.
-After a week they were able to breath more easily, as the inspiratory and expiratory muscles were more relaxed.
+After a week, they were able to breathe more easily, as the inspiratory and expiratory muscles were more relaxed.

-Our experience in some of our longer courses at Haa International Course Center, the 3 months retreat for example, is that quite a few students have achieved a cure or a complete control of asthma, being symptom-free at the end of the retreat.
+Our experience from some of the 3 months retreats at Haa International Retreat Center is that quite a few students have achieved a cure or a complete control of asthma, being symptom-free at the end of the retreat.

 The original Yoga Nidra compared to relaxation based on suggestion

 The researchers in Cologne found that Yoga Nidra had a more thorough effect than the relaxations based on suggestion or hypnosis.
 During Yoga Nidra, the Alpha waves covered the whole brain and were constant throughout the practice, while they occurred only partially and irregularly during the other relaxations.
-Furthermore the level of Alpha waves was constant throughout the entire Yoga Nidra, while it was irregular during the other relaxations.
+Furthermore, the level of Alpha waves was constant throughout the entire Yoga Nidra, while it was irregular during the other relaxations.
 The balance between the EEG in the two brain halves was also improved in Yoga Nidra, which means that the two brain halves communicated better.
-These results were again confirmed in 1997 in another research about which you can read in the following article.
+These results were again confirmed in 1997 in another research: Pictures of the brain’s activity during Yoga Nidra.

-During Yoga Nidra you are not even asked to relax.
+During Yoga Nidra, you are not even asked to relax.
 The word relaxation does not appear in the instructions at all.
 You experience your body, its various parts, your breath, several states such as heaviness and lightness, warmth and cold; and different mental pictures and symbols.
 And it is this very systematic and fixed procedure that triggers the relaxation.
-Read more about that in Tantra and Yoga Nidra – on the knowledge and methods in Tantra, which make the original Yoga Nidra so uniquely effective and deep.
+Read more about that in Tantra and Yoga Nidra – about the knowledge and methods behind the Tantric rituals, which make the original Yoga Nidra so uniquely effective and deep.